Sonophoresis: Ocular delivery

-Topical gene therapy and gene delivery to the brain
+Topical gene therapy

 Topical gene therapy is another area for investigation in combination with sonophoresis.
 Since there exists a need to enhance gene transfer into cells, sonophoresis has the ability to achieve higher transfection rate through acoustic cavitation.
 Additionally, there is the advancement of using microbubbles with a contrast agent to diagnostically image the brain, as LFS and cavitation allows for disruption of the blood brain barrier.
+Gene therapy using ultrasound and microbubbles is also being investigated for ocular disease.
+In cardiovascular disease, for example, the efficiency of gene therapy can be improved by ultrasound targeted microbubble destruction where a gene-loaded microbubble can be burst to release its contents.

 Challenges

-Currently, research being done on sonophoresis is poorly standardized.
+Research being done on sonophoresis is poorly standardized.
 For example, the emission of ultrasound waves further away from the source results in a greater beam area, which drastically changes the ultrasound energy at the targeted area.
 More challenges surround the cost of the actual ultrasound devices used in sonophoresis in more clinical settings.
 There still yet exists a low-cost device with high efficacy.
-Additionally, as previously mentioned, the precise mechanisms as to how sonophoresis works is currently yet to be discovered.
+Additionally the precise mechanisms as to how sonophoresis works is currently yet to be discovered.
 Further research into the mechanisms, and the dominant mechanisms, can allow for better optimization of sonophoresis parameters, which will increase the efficacy of treatments.

+Areas of sonophoretic research include the application of various drugs, dual-frequency sonophoresis, combined transdermal drug delivery techniques, and the use of nanoparticles to carry drugs.

+At an optimal frequency, phonophoresis will be painless and have minimal to no risk.
+The heat that is emitted from ultrasound use can also be damaging to the surface of the skin, and cavitation can potentially lead to tissue damage.
+Nanoparticle toxicity is another potential risk.